pokornyv/SPEpy/README.md

 solutions only.
 This code is more a proof of concept than a real DMFT solver, and should be used as that.

-It can also solve the three-terminal setup with two superconducting and one metallic lead at half-filling.
+It can also solve the three-terminal setup with two superconducting and one metallic lead at half-filling for both finite and infinite superconducting gap.

 This code is still subject to heavy development and big changes.
 It requires deep knowledge of the method to obtain reasonable results.
-Codes also still contain non-documented internal switches.
+Codes also still contain non-documented switches like *SC* and *FSC* that change the level of self-consistency.
 Use only as an example how to implement SPE.
 Code *super_parquet.py* is yet in early stage of development.

 Code is now tested on python 3.7 with [SciPy](https://www.scipy.org) 1.1.